TA-Softies/ta-wiki/Technical Guides/misc/reimaging-guide.md

    - Wait for Clonezilla to detect available drives

 {: .important }
-Make sure you can identify which drive contains the backup images (usually an external drive or secondary internal drive at the station).
+Make sure you can identify which drive contains the backup images (usually an 1TB NVMe drive inside the station).

 ---